-- 2022: There were 0 reportable hate crimes.

-- 2021: There was 1 public property assault characterized by race bias.
+- 2023: There were 2 reportable hate crimes.
+One on-campus aggravated assault characterized by sexual orientation bias and one on-campus student housing vandalism of property characterized by religious bias. - 2022: There were 0 reportable hate crimes. - 2021: There was 1 public property assault characterized by race bias.

-- 2020: There were 0 reportable hate crimes.

-- 2022: There were 3 unfounded crimes (one motor vehicle theft and two rapes). - 2021: There were 3 unfounded crimes (one aggravated assault, one burglary, and one drug abuse violation). - 2020: There were 3 unfounded crimes (one aggravated assault, one motor vehicle theft, and one burglary).
+- 2023: There were 3 unfounded crimes (one aggravated assault and two burglaries). - 2022: There were 3 unfounded crimes (one motor vehicle theft and two rapes). - 2021: There were 2 unfounded crimes (one aggravated assault and one burglary).